Cost of LivingUpdated March 2026

 LowNational avg: $4,000High

 Racine sits within a housing market where the American Dream of owning a home is still financially realistic.
 The polar vortex isn't a meme here — it's a $3,000 furnace repair bill.
 Winterizing your home is an annual ritual.
 Meanwhile, front-porch conversations, Friday fish fries, and a cost of living that leaves room for actual savings.
-For cost of living specifically, the local market reflects a price-competitive market where providers work harder for each customer.
+For cost of living specifically, the local market reflects a price-competitive market where local businesses work harder for each customer.

 What Matters Most